rjuggins/systemic-safety-hello-world/README.md

 # Systemic Safety Hello World

 This is really simple first go at testing an AI system for unexpected failure modes.
 It is not finished as I did not have access to sufficient compute.
+For a more detailed explanation of what I was trying to achieve, please read my [Substack post]().

 ## Get started